Trump not briefed because Russia bounty reports uncorroborated, White House says

 “I was never briefed because any info that they may have had did not rise to that level,” he wrote on Twitter on Wednesday.

 Democratic lawmakers have asked for more in-depth briefings on the issue.
-O’Brien said the Gang of Eight - congressional leaders and intelligence committee lawmakers - would be briefed by intelligence officials, possibly on Wednesday.
+O’Brien said the Gang of Eight - congressional leaders and intelligence committee lawmakers - would be briefed by intelligence officials.
+A congressional source said the briefing was expected on Thursday.